mcfrith/genancestor/README.md

 - `-d LENGTH`: maximum length of deletion to undo.
 It will undo a deletion only if the 2 other genomes have same-length un-deleted sequences.
-It will add the sequence from the **2nd** genome.
-This is the only case where order of 2nd and 3rd genomes makes a difference.
+It will insert the sequence from the 2nd genome.

 - `-i LENGTH`: maximum length of insertion to undo.